neuroidss/lab-governance/People and Partners.md

 - Meeting with you regularly for a 1on1

 ### Shaman - Aniko
-Purpose: Strong tribe
-Partners work together on improving community health, by providing information, feedback and appreciation, surfacing tensions and providing room for improvement for each other
+Purpose: Meaningful time together

 Accountabilities:
 - Greeting new people into the community
 - Conducting rituals on significant events of the person in the community
-- Conducting appreciation spaces

-### English lesson organizer - David
+### Recurring event organizer - David (focus: English lesson), Aniko (focus: appreciation spaces), Cassus (focus: dialog), Tojas (FedEx day)
 Purpose: Unspecified.

 Accountabilities:
+- Scheduling the events
+- inviting people

-- Scheduling events, notifying and updating members, preparing meeting agenda and booking location (especially booking a meeting room if needed)
+- booking location or meeting room
+- maintaining and evolving a list of what work is needed and when that work needs to be done both before and during the event

 ## Domain: All functions & activities within the Circle